MartinHjelmare/change-image/README.md

 change-image
 ============

-bash script to change meta data in a ome-tif image
+bash script to change meta data in an ome-tif image